 The team will be comprised of members of The Troth who are in good standing and who are not currently incarcerated.
 The qualifications for all positions in this program are subject to the bylaws, policies, and procedures of The Troth.

 Note: There are many Heathen paths, and those volunteering in any position must have some familiarity with the needs of the particular inmate population with which they are interfacing.
 Solid knowledge of general (meaning: common to all paths) Heathen principles is important, but some knowledge of the nuances and differences in spiritual viewpoints among the Heathen traditions is valuable.

-Program Coordinator: Mallory Brooks took her Oath of Office as Program Coordinator.
+Program Coordinator: Rory Bowman is the Program Coordinator.
 It is the responsibility of the Program Coordinator to oversee and to facilitate the interaction between In-Reach and other Troth programs and Officers.
 The Program Coordinator is responsible for effecting policies and procedures, within the parameters of The Troth's Bylaws and Mission and Position Statements.